nektro/zigmod/docs/tutorial.md

 This will allow your Github Action task to use the various Zigmod commands. `zigmod ci` is recommended for this use case as it is similar to `zigmod fetch` but will fetch the versions only listed in your `zigmod.lock`.

 ---
-## Publishing your project on Aquila
-https://github.com/nektro/aquila is a package index software and CI system designed to work in conjunction with Zigmod.

-> Note: I, @nektro, host a public instance at https://aquila.red/ available for anyone to use.
-However Aquila can be self hosted and the only difference in the following instructions will be the domain name.

-Navigating to https://aquila.red/ will show you the homepage with recent packages and most starred ones.

-Clicking the "Login" button will bring you to https://aquila.red/dashboard which will show you a list of your currently imported packages.
-The login screen will prompt you to authorize with an identity provider and ask you for webhook permissions.
-This is so that aquila can listen for new updates and automatically test them for the CI.

-The main nav will contain a link to https://aquila.red/import.
-Listed will be all of your not-imported Zig projects.
-Clicking "Select" will not immediately navigate the page in most browsers as the server will attempt to clone and verify your repository.
-Please be patient while it loads.

-Once it brings you to the package page it will now be available for discovery and be automatically included for testing.

----
 ## Auditing your project's licenses
 This can come in handy for users and organizations alike.
 The `zigmod license` command will show you a list of the licenses involved in a project (deeply) and present them nicely grouping similar licenses together and providing a link to the license test for any projects that use a valid SPDX license identifier.